markormesher/android-fab/README.md

 ## Usage & Customisation

-**Note:** all of the instructions below assume that the Floating Action Button is referenced by the variable `fab`, i.e.
+**Note:** all of the instructions below assume that the FAB is referenced by the variable `fab`, i.e.

 	// Java
     FloatingActionButton fab = (FloatingActionButton) findViewById(R.id.fab);